twknab/sei/README.md

 - Sequel: allows us to interact with the database via an ORM, and gives us the advantages of migrations, validations, and more.
 - HTTParty: allows us to make HTTP requests to the College Board API (used for the POST request to the API).
-- Capybara: Allows us to interact with the college board website and supports JavaScript. //TODO: Clarify
+- Capybara: Allows us to write UI interactions that we would like to perform (we'll use Selenium Webdriver under the hood for browser interactions).
-- Selenium Webdriver: Allows us to interact with the college board website and supports JavaScript. // TODO: Clarify
+- Selenium Webdriver: Allows us to interact with the college board website and supports JavaScript We use this to scrape college data we can't get from our API search POST request.
 - Ruby-ProgressBar: allows us to display a progress bar for the script.

 ### Testing